This Article Is About Qualifying For Home Loans With Deficiency Judgments:

 Deed In Lieu And Foreclosure Best Option To Avoid Foreclosure

-In many cases, your lender will not go to the trouble.
-Legal action is expensive and time consuming, and people who just suffered a foreclosure often don’t have the assets or income needed to satisfy a deficiency judgment.
+In many cases, the lender will not go into trouble.
+Legal action is expensive and time-consuming.
+People who just suffered a foreclosure often don’t have the assets or income needed to satisfy a deficiency judgment.

 Deficiency Judgment After Foreclosure

-As stated earlier, most mortgage lenders will not pursue with trying to collect the deficiency from your mortgage loan.
-Filing a lawsuit is extremely expensive and time consuming.
-If the mortgage lender realizes that you have very little or no assets, then the mortgage lender will probably not bother.
+As stated earlier, most lenders will not pursue trying to collect the deficiency from the mortgage loan.
+Filing a lawsuit is extremely expensive and time-consuming.
+If the lender realizes that the debtor has very little or no assets, then the lender will probably not bother.

 However, if the lender realizes that one has assets and substantial income, then the lender will most likely pursue filing a lawsuit and try to collect on the deficiency.